 Connect the battery charger to the voltage and frequency specified on the rating plate.
-Put the electric plug in the wall socket.
+Put the electric plug in a earthed socket-outlet.
 The LED on the battery charger flashes green once.

-The battery will not be charged if the battery temperature is over 50 °C. In that case the battery charger will actively cool down the battery.
+• The battery will not be charged if the battery temperature is over 50 °C. In that case the battery charger will actively cool down the battery.